Federal government of the United States: History

-The United States government is based on the principles of federalism and republicanism, in which power is shared between the national government and state governments.
+The U.S. government was established in a series of initiatives in the late 18th century, starting with its decision to establish the Continental Army and appoint George Washington as its commander.
+The Continental Army resisted the British during the American Revolutionary War, which began in 1775.
+The following year, in July 1776, delegates to the Second Continental Congress, gathered at present-day Independence Hall in the colonial capital of Philadelphia, unanimously adopted the United States Declaration of Independence with each of the 56 colonial-era delegates signing it.
+In September 1783, the Thirteen Colonies ultimately prevailed over the British in the Revolutionary War, establishing the United States as an independent nation.
+On March 4, 1789, again gathered in Philadelphia, the colonies ratified and adopted the Constitution of the United States, which established the nation's federal rule of law and was largely based on federalism, republicanism and democracy.

+Under the U.S. Constitution, the power of the U.S. federal government is shared between its executive, legislative, and judicial branches, state governments, and the people.
+It is a mixed system, neither pure republic nor pure democracy, and often described as a democratic republic, representative democracy, or constitutional republic.

 The interpretation and execution of these principles, including what powers the federal government should have and how those powers can be exercised, have been debated ever since the adoption of the Constitution.
 Some make a case for expansive federal powers while others argue for a more limited role for the central government in relation to individuals, the states, or other recognized entities.

-Since the American Civil War, the powers of the federal government have generally expanded greatly, although there have been periods since that time of legislative branch dominance (e.g., the decades immediately following the Civil War) or when states' rights proponents have succeeded in limiting federal power through legislative action, executive prerogative or by a constitutional interpretation by the courts.
+Since the American Civil War, the powers of the federal government have expanded greatly, although there have been periods since that time when the legislative branch was more powerful, including the decades immediately following the Civil War, or when states' rights proponents have succeeded in limiting federal power through legislative action, executive prerogative or by a constitutional interpretation by the courts.

 One of the theoretical pillars of the U.S. Constitution is the idea of "checks and balances" among the powers and responsibilities of the three branches of American government: the executive, the legislative, and the judiciary.
-For example, while the legislative branch (Congress) has the power to create law, the executive branch under the president can veto any legislation—an act which, in turn, can be overridden by Congress.
-The president nominates judges to the nation's highest judiciary authority, the Supreme Court, but those nominees must be approved by Congress.
+For example, while Congress, the federal government's legislative branch, has the power to create laws, the executive branch under the president can veto legislation, an act which, in turn, can be overridden by Congress.
+The president nominates judges to the nation's highest judiciary authority, the Supreme Court (as well as to lower federal courts), but those nominees must be approved by Congress.
 The Supreme Court, in turn, can invalidate unconstitutional laws passed by the Congress.
-These and other examples are examined in more detail in the text below.